mk-fg/fgtk/README.rst

 Passes bunch of common options to use ssh batch mode, disable non-key auth and enable keepalive in case of long-running remote commands.

-mikrotik-export_
-^^^^^^^^^^^^^^^^
-.. _mikrotik-export: backup/mikrotik-export

-Script to ssh into `mikrotik <http://mikrotik.com>`_ routers with really old DSA-only firmware via specified ("--auth-file" option) user/password and get the /export backup, optionally compressing it.

-| Can determine address of the router on its own (using "ip route get").
-| Can be used more generally to get/store output of any command(s) to the router.
-| Python script, uses "twisted.conch" for ssh.
-|

-Should not be needd for modern firmwares, where just using e.g. ``ssh admin@router /export`` with RSA keys works perfectly well.
-"ssh-dump" script above can be used to pass all necessary non-interactive mode options and compress/rotate resulting file with these.

 zfs-snapper_
 ^^^^^^^^^^^^